 For a lighter and refreshing spritz:

 - 70 proof alcohol – 300 mL (or less, depending on the desired concentration)

-You don’t have to be limited with just one kind of essential oil for each note.
+You don’t have to be limited to just one kind of essential oil for each note.
 However, essential oils are potent, and citrus essential oils are especially so—they’d eat away at plastic, so be sure to mix and store the blends in a glass spray bottle, preferably a thick and dark one that would protect your perfume from light degradation.